AguaClara/Textbook/AIDE/Specifications.rst

 B. Dosing Tubes

-   1. Chemical flows from the constant head tank into dosing tubes, which terminate in a free discharge at the dose slider on the doser lever.
+   1. Chemical flows from the constant level tank into dosing tubes, which terminate in a free discharge at the dose slider on the doser lever.

    #.
 The diameter of the tubes shall be designed to provide laminar flow over the desired range of chemical flows.
-Given the laminar flow, the flowrate through the dosing tubes will be directly proportional to elevation difference between the chemical level in the constant head tank and the dose slider.
+Given the laminar flow, the flowrate through the dosing tubes will be directly proportional to elevation difference between the chemical level in the constant level tank and the dose slider.

    #.
 The plant shall have a spare set of dosing tubes on hand so that one set of tubes can be cleaned while the other set is in use.